 Fee Range: C

-Nicole along with her sister Karen Livingstone founded Ovarian Cancer Australia, after their mother passed away from the disease.
+Alongside sister Karen Livingstone, Nicole established Ovarian Cancer Australia, after their mother passed away from the disease.

 Furthermore, Nicole’s business interests revolve around sport and health as she fulfils various director and board roles.
 These include being a board member of Swimming Australia, the Australian Olympic Committee, Sport Australia Hall of Fame, as well as being the Deputy Chair of VicHealth.

 In December of 2017, Nicole was appointed as CEO of Women’s Football (AFLW), the first woman in charge of the sport.
 With a resume boasting passion, experience and class, Nicole will look to continue the growth of the ever-growing AFLW.